libgdx/gdx-pay/gdx-pay-android-huawei/README.md

 ### How To use the HuaweiPurchaseManager

-* As PurchaseManager you have to instantiate the HuaweiPurchaseManager also passing a IAPListener;
+* As PurchaseManager you have to instantiate the HuaweiPurchaseManager;
-* Into your Activity, in `onPurchaseResult(PurchaseIntentResult result)` write the following code:
+* Into your Activity, You need to implement the AndroidEventListeners interface and to register It adding the following code:
-    `result.getStatus().startResolutionForResult(this, ANY_RESOLUTION_CODE);`
+    `addAndroidEventListener(this);`
-* Into your Activity, override the `onActivityResult(int requestCode, int resultCode, Intent data)` to get the intent result (ref: https://developer.huawei.com/consumer/en/codelab/HMSInAppPurchase/index.html#6)
+* Into your Activity, into the `onActivityResult(int requestCode, int resultCode, Intent data)`, add the following line:
-* Optional: to consume a consumable product, after received the purchase result into your `onActivityResult`, there is a method into HuaweiPurchaseManager to manage it:
-    `consumeProduct(String inAppPurchaseData)`
-     result -> `onConsumedResult(ConsumeOwnedPurchaseResult result)`
+    `huaweiPurchaseManager.onActivityResult(requestCode, resultCode, data);`

 ## Testing
 * Sandbox testing: https://developer.huawei.com/consumer/en/doc/development/HMS-Guides/iap-sandbox-testing-v4